SirRuBick/nvim/README.md

 - [ ] perhaps I don't need so much keymap for persisted
 - [ ] update doc
 - [ ] learn neogit
-- [ ] vim visual multi is not working anymore
 - [ ] use none-ls to replace conform + nvim-lint

 ### Plugins to explore